pydicom/pydicom/doc/tutorials/waveforms.rst

 more multi-channel time-based digitized waveforms, sampled at constant time intervals.

-All waveforms within a dataset are items within the (5400,0100) *Waveform Sequence* element:
+The waveforms within a dataset are contained in the items of the (5400,0100) *Waveform Sequence* element:

 .. code-block:: python